boylea/monitoring_async_talk/async.rst

         def thing_done(self):
             self.things_done += 1
             if self.things_done == 3:
+                fight_crime()
                 self.finish('All chores done')

 .. note::
      looking back at this example where we had multiple external calls.
 We saw before how to keep track of the cpu time - which we know is important for throughput.

+     I'm going to depart from our puppy analogy a bit and introduce some other IO calls.

-     But thinking about this task by itself, what if one of the 3 puppies we are feeding in this task is a *really* slow eater?
+     Thinking about this task by itself, what if one of the 3 chore we are doing in this task is a *really* slow eater?
 We want to know which particular call(s) is the limiting factor for us to finish.
 This is called the critical path.

 ----------------------------------------------------------------